-We have a Stock Appreciation Rights Plan ("SAR") under which each director, executive officer or holder of 10% or more of our Common Stock has a SAR with respect to each exercisable stock option.
+We have a Stock Appreciation Rights ("SAR") Plan under which each director, executive officer or holder of 10% or more of our Common Stock has a SAR with respect to each exercisable stock option.
 The SAR entitles the SAR holder to receive cash from us for the difference between the market value of the stock and the exercise price of the option in lieu of exercising the related option.
 SARs are only exercisable following a tender offer or exchange offer for our stock, or following approval by shareholders of Data I/O of any merger, consolidation, reorganization or other transaction providing for the conversion or exchange of more than 50% of the common shares outstanding.
 As no event has occurred, which would make the SARs exercisable, and no such event is deemed probable, no compensation expense has been recorded under this plan.
+At December 31, 2016 there were 337,500 SARs outstanding.